On this page:

 With barriers, the road space is clearly defined so agricultural or large vehicles won’t be weaving on and off the shoulder.

 The widened road shoulder and the widened centreline will mean there’s room for agricultural vehicles.
-We’ll also be leaving some gaps in the barrier, at driveway entrances and intersections, so that people driving large or wide vehicles can use to pull off the road completely.
+We’ll also be leaving some gaps in the barrier, at turnarounds and intersections, so that people driving large or wide vehicles can use the gaps to pull off the road completely.

 When wide agricultural vehicles need to make a right-hand turn, they can still pull off to the left side of the road and turn right when it is safe to do so.